Brian Kelly/Notre Dame Notebook: Saturday, March 23 Practice

 Earlier this spring, head coach Brian Kelly singled out Owusu-Koramoah, sidelined last season after breaking his foot in September, as one of the young players making a strong early impression.
 Owusu-Koramoah came out with the ones throughout most of the practice, but Moala is basically deemed a co-starter there.

 “He’s show a real propensity to get his nose to the football, really good tackler,” said Kelly of the 5-11 1/2, 210-pound Moala’s shift from safety to rover.
 “When you’re in big spaces like that [at rover] you’ve got to be a really good tackler … He’s a guy that we feel comfortable [with] in space.”

 As a freshman in 2017, the 6-1 1/2, 215-pound Owusu-Koramoah was on the cusp of starting on special teams because of his speed and athletic skills.
 But because the Virginia native didn’t even turn 18 until that November, the staff opted to redshirt him while he continued to develop physically.

 “He’s always been an explosive player, it’s just been about working on the other things — assignment correct,” Kelly said of Owusu-Koramoah.
 “He gets a little bit out of his lane here and there.
-We have a good complement with him and Poala out there.
-Poala is very assignment correct, they’re a good balance.
+We have a good complement with him and Moala out there.
+Moala is very assignment correct, they’re a good balance.
 Jeremiah continues to learn the position.
 He’s explosive, he makes plays, but we’ve got to get him to continue to learn the position, too.”